Object Map

 Insert Collection Object

-To insert the new object inside the collection.
+The attribute Insert Collection Object to insert the new object inside the collection.
 The target context is changed to the created object.
-So that one can set values to a newly created object.
-If multiple Insert Collection Object has to be done, it has to be done via multiple Object Map definition or Repeat.
+By using this you can set values to a newly created object.
+If multiple Insert Collection Object has to be used, it has to be used via multiple Object Map definition or Repeat.

-Limitation: This attribute need to be single.
-Multiple Insert collection objects cant be done directly.
+Limitation: Use the attribute Insert Collection Object as single.
+Multiple Insert collection objects cannot be used directly.

 Syntax